KK Palace FC

 KK Palace is an association football team in Ondangwa, Namibia.

-They are internationally known for taking part in one of the longest Penalty Shootouts, where they beat F.C.
-Civics Windhoek on January 23, 2004, after 48 kicks and a 17–16 victory in the first round of the NFA Cup after a 2–2 draw after 90 minutes (there was no extra-time played in that tournament).
+They gained fame on January 23, 2004 by winning one of history's longest Penalty Shootouts.
+Following a 2-2 draw in the first round of the NFA Cup, they defeated F.C.
+Civics Windhoek 17–16 after a staggering 48 kicks.
 At that time, Civics were the leader of the Namibian first division, while KK Palace played in second division.
 A common rumour is that this was the final match of the tournament, but this is verifiably untrue: In fact, KK Palace was knocked out in the second round after losing 0–3 to Black Africa S.C.
 The tournament was eventually won by Ramblers F.C., who defeated KK Palace-defeaters Black Africa in the final.

 The club were champions of the First Division North West for the 2022-2023 season, qualifying for the Namibia Premiership for the first time since 2011.